Sleep Number (SNBR)

 As long-term investors, the risk we care about most is the permanent loss of capital, which can happen when a company goes bankrupt or raises money from a disadvantaged position.
 This is separate from short-term stock price volatility, something we are much less bothered by.

-13. Key Takeaways from Sleep Number’s Q1 Results
+12. Key Takeaways from Sleep Number’s Q3 Results

-We enjoyed seeing Sleep Number beat analysts’ gross margin expectations this quarter.
-On the other hand, its EBITDA missed significantly and its EPS fell short of Wall Street’s estimates.
-Overall, this was a weaker quarter.
-The stock traded down 7.4% to $7.21 immediately after reporting.
+We struggled to find many positives in these results.
+Same-store sales cratered this quarter.
+Its full-year EBITDA guidance missed and its revenue fell short of Wall Street’s estimates.
+Overall, this was a very bad quarter.
+The stock traded down 30.1% to $3.86 immediately following the results.